Designing A Website Based On Human Behaviour

 4. Tell a Story

-Besides visually attracting users, a website needs to have compelling content that can make users pause, read and spend more time on it.
+Besides visually attracting users, a website needs compelling content that can make users pause, read, and spend more time on it.
 The written matter should project your brand’s personality from the header title to the concluding line.

 Depending on your brand or product and target audience, create user-friendly websites with a tone that can be formal, friendly, or even sarcastic!
-The choice of words, phrases, different colours, and designs should employ the Von Restorff effect and be coherent and portray the same emotion throughout.
+The choice of words, phrases, different colours, and designs should employ the Von Restorff effect, be coherent, and portray the same emotion throughout.

 5. Pick a Constant